 Besides the three big meals, we also provide an assortment of on-river snacks: fruit, granola bars, candy bars (A river trip is no place for a diet!) and salty treats.

-We can accommodate some dietary restrictions, including vegetarian, vegan and gluten-free diets, as long as we have lots of advance notice and some help from you in supplementing what we’re able to provide.
+We can accommodate some dietary restrictions, including vegetarian, vegan, gluten-free diets, and nut allergies as long as we have lots of advance notice and some help from you in supplementing what we’re able to provide.
 If you have questions about your specific dietary requirements, please don’t hesitate to ask.